Cultural Experiences in Armenia Holiday Tours

 • Noah’s Wine Cellar – Try wines made from grapes grown on biblical lands

-A wine tasting is more than a drink—it’s a sip of Armenian history.
+Wine tasting is more than a drink—it’s a sip of Armenian history.
 Most Armenia holiday packages offer optional wine tours.

 Connect with Local People

-Perhaps the most meaningful cultural experience is simply meeting Armenians.
+Perhaps the most meaningful cultural experience is meeting Armenians.
 They are friendly, generous, and proud of their heritage.

-• Join a cooking class – Learn to make lavash or dolma with a local grandmother
+• Join a cooking class—learn to make lavash or dolma with a local grandmother

 You’ll leave Armenia with more than photos—you’ll leave with memories and friendships.